Sustainable Procurement Activities

 This approach is articulated around two axes:

-• Sustainable responsible people & processes: all the AXA professionals working in a procurement department, in addition to the Group’s Code of Professional Conduct, must sign a dedicated and reinforced Code of Ethics which promotes fairness and neutrality, confidentiality and transparency of our sourcing decisions.
-They also are aware of the AXA Corporate ResponsibilitySustainability strategy and the AXA Sustainable Procurement policy through awareness sessions given by the network of Sustainable Procurement identified in our various entities;
+- Responsible people & processes: all the AXA professionals working in a procurement department, in addition to the Group’s Code of Professional Conduct, must sign a dedicated and reinforced Code of Ethics which promotes fairness and neutrality, confidentiality and transparency of our sourcing decisions.
+They are also aware of the AXA Sustainability strategy and the AXA Sustainable Procurement guidelines through awareness sessions conducted by the network of Sustainable Procurement ambassadors identified across our various entities.
+Procurement teams are upskilled on climate topics thanks to online training modules, such as the Procurement Academy, and activable toolkits to support them convey key climate messages to their suppliers.

-• Sustainable responsible vendors:
+- Sustainable vendors:

-- AXA requires from its vendors to include a “Sustainability Clause”, which is mandatory in its contracts.
+- At the contracting phase, AXA requires from its vendors to include a mandatory Sustainability Clause.
 It includes, in particular, complying with the principles of the International Labour Organization (prohibiting the resort to child/forced labor, promoting employee health & safety and freedom of expression, and non-discrimination).

-- Aware of the carbon emissions’ impact from AXA's activities, the teams are working to implement best practices to be in line with the Group's objective which is to reduce carbon emissions by -20% by 2025.
+Aware of the carbon emissions’ impact from AXA's activities, the teams are working to implement best practices to be in line with the Group's objective to reduce carbon emissions by -50% between 2019 and 2030 for its own operations*.
 This is part of the implementation of new sustainable ways of buying locally, e.g. greening of car fleets, purchases of green energy on offices and data centers, deployment of new measures for IT purchases (e.g. ask providers to communicate their services/ products’ carbon footprint link to AXA’s purchases).
-All these best practices applied to various locations are shared by the Responsible Sustainable ProcurementPurchasing community to promote a wider deployment.
+All these best practices applied to various locations are shared by the Responsible Sustainable Procurement Purchasing community to promote a wider deployment.

 Detailed information on our responsible procurement policy and standard is elaborated in AXA’s Group Procurement Guidelines.
 The document is used for supplier selection and management purposes.